rafaelumlei/settings4net/README.md

   * new settings are added to the remote server;
   * settings deleted from code are deleted from the remote server;
   * setting values from the server are updated in the code on boot;
-* When the remote settings API is offline the settings4net will boot using the last version that came from the server;
+* When the remote settings API is offline the settings4net will boot using the last version that came from the server (check the project [settings4all](https://github.com/rafaelumlei/settings4all/);
 * Settings' documentation is sent to the remote server and may be browsed in the web management portal;
-* Manage all the settings in a centralized web portal;
+* Manage all the settings in a centralized web portal (check the project [settings4all](https://github.com/rafaelumlei/settings4all/);

 How to use it
 -------------